mikaelri/ot-harjoitusty-/quiz-app/documentation/tests.md

 System testing was performed manually.

 ### Installation and configuration
-The application has been tested by following the [User manual](../documentation/user_manual.md) for both Linux and macOS environment.
+The application has been tested by following the [User manual](../documentation/user_manual.md) for both Linux and macOS environment.<br>
 Configuration for .env variable was tested with different names as well.

 ### Features
 All of the features in the [Requirements specification](../documentation/requirements_specification.md) have been checked and it has been tried to add invalid entries to the application's input fields, such as empty values.

 ## Known quality issues
-The application does not automatically create the databases for users or questions, thus, these needs to be initialized manually.
+The application does not automatically create the databases for users or questions, thus, these needs to be initialized manually.<br>
 The instructions and commands for the initialization is part of the user manual.